The Spider Bite: In popular culture

-Seen in Scary Stories To Tell in the Dark, the character Ruth is subject to a spider bite and hospitalized (then sent to a mental hospital).
+In the 2019 horror film Scary Stories To Tell in the Dark, the character Ruth is subject to a spider bite and hospitalized (then sent to a mental hospital).
 In this version her cheek swells from a red spot and turns to a large boil then releasing the spiders after she tries to investigate the spot.
 This transformation being relatively fast over the course of a day with the spiders clawing their way out of her cheek during the evening.